 These are the marks of canonicity.
 “Canon” is a Greek word meaning “rule” or “measuring stick.”
 These five questions are used to determine which books “measure up” to being labeled divinely inspired.
 They exhibit “the marks of canonicity.”

-Turn to a Bible’s table of contents and you’ll see that each of the books was written by either a prophet or apostle (Ephesians 2:20), or by someone with a direct relationship to one.
+Turn to a Bible’s table of contents and you’ll see that each of the books was written by either a prophet or apostle (

 Truth cannot contradict itself, so agreement with the other books of Scripture was only logical.
 As was historical accuracy.
 If the facts of a book were inaccurate, it couldn’t have been from God.